sphynxkitten/nitro-assets/README.md

 - Safer Internet Day Plush
 - New Trophies (Fansite, Game Prize)
 - New Clothing; including Beetle Backpack, Sanrio, Boho.

-**Added newest clothing as of update date.**
-- *As of working in game; it depends if Habbo has updated the figuremap/figuredata*

 ---